ECONOMY ROOM RATES: $119-$189/night

-MAX OCCUPANCY: 2 adults (children not permitted overnight in lodge)
+MAX OCCUPANCY: 2 adults (18 and under not permitted overnight in lodge)

-SIZE: Custom Queen bed, bath (200 square feet – while petite, this room is cozy and very well appointed)
+SIZE: Custom Queen bed, bath (200 square feet – while small, this room is cozy and very well appointed)

-This room does not provide a mountain or river view.
+This room is tiny and does not provide a mountain or river view.

 -Handcrafted barn wood & Old Hickory furnishings